About the Governors

 The governing board is responsible for the conduct of the school, and must promote high standards of educational achievement.

-The full governing board meets four times a year: once in autumn, twice in spring and once in summer for 2019/20.
+The full governing board meets five times a year: twice in autumn, twice in spring and once in summer for 2020/21.

 All Governors’ terms of office are for 4 years except for the Headteacher.